Waupaca, Wisconsin, United States of America: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. It's important that you pick the necessary type.
-A lot of adapters available online are just plug changers and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. Be sure to find the right kind.
+Many adapters available are simply plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most countries.

 March

-March for Waupaca can be very chilly.
+March is brisk.
 Temperatures average in the low 40s F (single digits C) during the day.
-It rains a bit less than half of the time and snows sometimes.
+It rains about a third of the time and snows occasionally.

 What to wear/what to pack: